Aaron James – Greater New Orleans Sports Hall of Fame

 The team’s first coach, Scotty Robertson, who was lured away from his college coaching post at Louisiana Tech, had tried to recruit James at the Ruston university.
 But he chose Grambling because its head coach, Fred Hobdy, promised James, “You will graduate on time and you will go to church.”
 Robertson wasn’t about to let the rookie get away a second time and convinced the Jazz management to choose him.

 James gave the NBA five productive years as the Jazz’ second most popular player to Maravich then retired in 1979 when the franchise moved to Utah after 356 games in which he averaged 10.8 points and 4.1 rebounds per game.
 After playing professionally overseas, he returned to Grambling and earned his master’s degree.
-He eventually became Grambling’s head basketball coach, assistant women’s coach and assistant athletic director.
-Today he serves as Grambling’s Associate Athletic Director.
+He eventually became Grambling’s head basketball coach (1989-95), assistant women’s coach and assistant athletic director as well as serving as the school’s director of athletics.
+He has also been active in the NBA Retired Players Association.

-Still, at age 59, James cannot shake the moniker Jazz broadcaster “Hot Rod” Hundley gave him 38 years ago.
+To this day, James cannot shake the moniker Jazz broadcaster “Hot Rod” Hundley gave him more than 40 years ago.
 “I’ll go some place and someone will recognize me and say, ‘There’s A.J. from the Parking Lot.'”

 The name was a product of his propensity to shoot from well behind the foul line before the NBA adopted the three-point line.
 Had there been one present during his seasons, James would likely have had a much higher scoring average.